Graduate Policies

 Policy

-1. Graduate student grades achieved throughout a course (with the exception of the final grade in a course) will be posted on Canvas, as per course guidelines.
-Such grades will only be accessible by individual students once they have signed into their Canvas course, thereby protecting student confidentiality.
+1. Graduate student grades achieved throughout a course (with the exception of the final grade in a course) will be posted on the Learning Management System (LMS), as per course guidelines.
+Such grades will only be accessible by individual students once they have signed into their LMS course, thereby protecting student confidentiality.

-2. Final grades assigned to graduate students upon completion of a course will not be posted on Canvas courses.
+2. Final grades assigned to graduate students upon completion of a course will not be posted on LMS courses.
 Students will only be able to access their final grades through PAWS.

 Purpose